 637.4.1 Settlement Recommendations

-Upon completion of its evaluation of the taxpayer’s submission, the Department will prepare a settlement recommendation for review by the Settlement Review Board.
+Upon completion of its evaluation of the taxpayer’s submission, DOR will prepare a settlement recommendation for review by the Settlement Review Board.
 The Settlement Review Board consists of the Senior Deputy Commissioner (or his/her designee, the Taxpayer Advocate), the General Counsel, and the Director of the Office of Appeals.
-Following its review, the Settlement Review Board will authorize the Department to pursue settlement on specified terms.
+Following its review, the Settlement Review Board will authorize DOR to pursue settlement on specified terms.

 637.4.2 Settlement Discussions

-After a settlement recommendation has been reviewed and settlement terms approved, the Department will contact the taxpayer or its designated representative to discuss the case and negotiate a settlement.
+After a settlement recommendation has been reviewed and settlement terms approved, DOR will contact the taxpayer or its designated representative to discuss the case and negotiate a settlement.